- ¼ cup raw organic almonds or cashews, presoaked

 - Add the remaining ingredients and blend until very smooth.
 There should be no lumps when finished.

 Note: Refrigerate in an airtight glass container for up to two weeks.

-Your gut is home to trillions of bacteria known as gut flora.
+Your gut is home to millions of bacteria known as gut flora.
 When your gut flora is healthy, you are able to digest your food efficiently, extract nutrients effectively, produce vitamin K, and process fiber.
 In short, a healthy gut flora means a healthy you.

-However, if you take antibiotics or fall ill, some of these bacteria can be killed off, which can cause a number of digestive ills.
+However, if you take antibiotics or fall ill, some of these bacteria may be killed off, which can cause a number of digestive ills.
 Because a significant portion of your immune system response begins in your gut, when your gut flora is unhealthy, you find yourself more vulnerable to illness and infection.

 Miso paste is a type of soy that is fermented with bacteria similar to that found in healthy gut flora.
 When your gut flora suffers, eating miso may help repopulate your digestive tract with these beneficial bacteria.
 During the fermentation process, the bacteria begin breaking down the soy, essentially beginning the digestion process for you.